simplesurance/goordinator/README.md

 ## Configuration

 Goordinator is configured via a `config.toml` file. \
-The path to the configuration file can be defined via `--cfg-file` commandline parameter. \
+The path to the configuration file can be defined via the `--cfg-file` command line parameter. \
 A documented example configuration file can be found in the repository:
 [dist/etc/goordinator/config.toml](dist/etc/goordinator/config.toml).